Cheikh Yaya Dia: Professional career

-Dia left Australia in 2001, and played for Argentinian club Quilmes in the Liga Nacional de Básquet: he averaged 15.7 points and 9.7 rebounds over 14 appearances.
-He then to Europe for the first time in his career: in July 2001 he signed for Italian LegaDue side Sutor Montegranaro.
-With his new team he played 36 league games, averaging 16.3 points, 10.2 rebounds and 1 block per game, playing as a forward.
-In 2003 he signed for Russian team Lokomotiv Novosibirsk, and played 28 games in the 2003–04 Russian Super League, averaging 15.5 points and 10.1 rebounds per game.
+Dia left Australia in 2001 and played for the Argentinian club Quilmes in the Liga Nacional de Básquet: he averaged 15.7 points and 9.7 rebounds over 14 appearances.
+He then went to Europe for the first time in his career: in July 2001 he signed for Italian LegaDue side Sutor Montegranaro.
+With his new team he played 36 league games, averaging 16.3 points, 10.2 rebounds, and 1 block per game, playing as a forward.
+In 2003 he signed for the Russian team Lokomotiv Novosibirsk, and played 28 games in the 2003–04 Russian Super League, averaging 15.5 points and 10.1 rebounds per game.
 In 2004 he moved to Israel, and joined Maccabi Haifa.
 He appeared in 11 games in the Israeli Premier League, posting averages of 14.1 points and 8.5 rebounds.

 In 2005 Dia moved to another European country, Turkey: he appeared in 6 games during the 2005–06 Turkish Basketball League with Karşıyaka S.K., playing 22.5 minutes per game (4.7 points and 4.7 rebounds per game).
 Later in 2005 he signed for Lebanese team Blue Stars of Beirut.
 In the 2005–06 Lebanese Basketball League he ranked 4th in the league in rebounding with 12.2 per game.

 After playing in Jordan with Arena Amman, in October 2006 he went back to Australia and signed another contract with the West Sydney Razorbacks.
 He played 32 games during the 2006–07 NBL season, averaging 11.1 points and 6.9 rebounds per game.
-In 2007 he joined Mexican team Halcones UV Córdoba of the Liga Nacional de Baloncesto Profesional.
+In 2007 he joined the Mexican team Halcones UV Córdoba of the Liga Nacional de Baloncesto Profesional.
 In November 2007 Dia joined Belgrano de San Nicolás, another Argentinian club.
 After 12 games (11.1 points, 6.4 rebounds) Dia left the team and signed for Boca Juniors, where he played 7 games (5.9 points, 3.3 rebounds).
 He retired after playing with Al-Fateh in Saudi Arabia.